odea-project/qAlgorithms/report/report.md

 focus on essential properties and limit the amount of high-overlap bins.
-The makeBinSelection function uses the test byte to return a vector containing all bins for which at least one criterion is true. printBinSelection then returns all bins specified by the vector and writes their members to a .csv file.
+The makeBinSelection function uses the test byte to return a vector containing all bins for which at least one criterion is true.
+Alternatively, only bins not fulfilling any criteria can be returned. printBinSelection then returns all bins specified by the vector and writes their members to a .csv file.
 Optionally, the summary information can be written in a separate file.

 ## Evaluation
 As already concluded in the original paper, the binning process results in a dataset of EICs, the vast majority of which possess very good separation from their environment.
-While there are still cases where a bin does not include all points that should be a part of it [@gerrit: which one?], it is also important to note that this binning step is only part of a larger analysis process.
-As such, even if the intermediate results contain false positives or negatives, the peak detection step will likely heavily reduce their impact through filtering for false positive EICs and through the fitted regression compensating for single centroids being assigned to the wrong bin.
+While there are still cases where a bin does not conform to separately developed [quality tests](#test-criteria-for-bin-correctness) [@gerrit: which one? // adressed], it is also important to note that this binning step is only part of a larger analysis process.
+As such, even if the intermediate results contain false positives or negatives, the peak detection step will likely

 ### Result Comparison with R and Julia Implementation
 All three implementations result in identical bins after completed subsetting.
 Bin identity was controlled by matching the result frames by m/z.
 No false positives or negatives exist since all points could be matched this way.
-For a small test dataset, subsetting results were confirmed by hand.
-The test data generation is detailed [here](#software-and-data).
+For a small test dataset, subsetting results were confirmed by hand. [@gerrit: how? // adressed] The test data generation is detailed [here](#software-and-data).
 Both "monobin" and "artbin" were contolled by sorting all contained points by mz, identifying the bin created by the program and checking if